mfsimsek/mfsimsek.github.io/_pages/members.md

     title: "Ciara Kinsella"
     excerpt: "<p><b> Undergraduate Student</b> </p>
     <p>McMaster Biology</p>
     Ciara joined the lab in May 2024 as a recipient of a Summer Research Experience Award.
 She has loved science since she was a kid and is thrilled to be working on a project exploring the use of pulsate drug treatments to recover somites in clock-mutant embryos.
 She aims to pursue graduate studies in Molecular Biology and Genetics, and have a career in research."
+    - image_path: /assets/images/pic106.jpg
+    alt: "Russell Beltran"
+    title: "Russell Beltran"
+    excerpt: "<p><b> Undergraduate Student</b> </p>
+    <p>McMaster Integrated Science (Biology Concentration)</p>
+    Russell joined the lab in Winter 2025 as an independent research project student and will continue his work as fulfillment of his undergraduate thesis.
+Russell aims to attend graduate school in biophysics or molecular genetics.
+Outside of school, Russell enjoys reading and loves coffee."
+    - image_path: /assets/images/pic107.jpg
+    alt: "Muzainah Majid"
+    title: "Muzainah Majid"
+    excerpt: "<p><b> Undergraduate Student</b> </p>
+    <p>McMaster Biology</p>
+    Muzainah joined the lab in January 2025 as a volunteer.
+Her research focuses on assessing how vertebrate embryo somites translate into further phenotypes using various molecular tools.
+She is passionate about pursuing a career in research, and in her free time, you can find her painting or walking along a scenic trail!"
 ---

 {% include feature_row type="left" %}

 {% include feature_row id="feature_row1" %}

-{% include feature_row id="intro" type="center" %}

-{% include feature_row id="feature_row2" type="left" %}

-{% include feature_row id="feature_row3" type="right" %}

-{% include feature_row id="feature_row4" type="center" %}